 Howl-O-Scream is an after-hours Halloween event, complete with haunted houses, scare zones, and festive experiences throughout the park.
 It has already had a successful two-decade run in the Halloween business, and there’s no end in sight.
 This annual, seasonal event started at Busch Gardens Williamsburg in 1999.
 That same year, Busch Gardens Tampa hosted “Spooky Safari,” a milder scare experience for families with older children.
 They abandoned the idea the next year and joined Williamsburg in hosting Howl-O-Scream in 2000.
 The success of this event developed a reputation over the next ten years, and in 2013, SeaWorld San Antonio joined the Howl-O-Scream crew.
 As we mentioned earlier, the newest installation of this successful scare event will be at SeaWorld Orlando this fall.
 The specifics of Howl-O-Scream vary from park to park and year to year, but Howl-O-Scream typically features 5-10 haunted houses and 3-5 scare zones.
 It should be noted that costumes are not permitted at any of the events.

-Here’s what’s been confirmed for Howl-O-Scream 2021 at Busch Gardens Tampa Bay.
+Here’s what’s was at Howl-O-Scream 2021 at Busch Gardens Tampa Bay:

 This year, Howl-O-Scream at Busch Gardens Tampa Bay has promised a stellar line-up of five haunted houses (three of which will be all-new), eight scare zones, and a little thing they call “unpredictable hordes” to keep things spicy.

 The Forgotten — In this all-new haunted house, guests will run for their lives from a band of starving vampires.
 If they don’t escape, they are doomed to be part of the Forgotten army – forever.

 Cell Block Zombies — In this all-new haunted house, you are stuck in Purgatory Penitentiary – where sentences start in the afterlife.